numericalalgorithmsgroup/dfols/docs/userguide.rst

 * :code:`user_params` - a Python dictionary :code:`{'param1': val1, 'param2':val2, ...}` of optional parameters.
 A full list of available options is given in the next section :doc:`advanced`.
 * :code:`objfun_has_noise` - a flag to indicate whether or not :code:`objfun` has stochastic noise; i.e. will calling :code:`objfun(x)` multiple times at the same value of :code:`x` give different results?
 This is used to set some sensible default parameters (including using multiple restarts), all of which can be overridden by the values provided in :code:`user_params`.
 * :code:`scaling_within_bounds` - a flag to indicate whether the algorithm should internally shift and scale the entries of :code:`x` so that the bounds become :math:`0 \leq x \leq 1`.
 This is useful is you are setting :code:`bounds` and the bounds have different orders of magnitude.
 If :code:`scaling_within_bounds=True`, the values of :code:`rhobeg` and :code:`rhoend` apply to the *shifted* variables.
+* :code:`do_logging` - a flag to indicate whether logging output should be produced.
+This is not automatically visible unless you use the Python `logging <https://docs.python.org/3/library/logging.html>`_ module (see below for simple usage).

 In general when using optimization software, it is good practice to scale your variables so that moving each by a given amount has approximately the same impact on the objective function.
 The :code:`scaling_within_bounds` flag is designed to provide an easy way to achieve this, if you have set the bounds :code:`lower` and :code:`upper`.